 Some people use the drug to lose weight, but cocaine diet causes devastating dangers for the health and life generally.
-If you are worried about your loved one, make sure to talk to them.
-Choose the time when they are not high on cocaine and crack and tell them about your concerns.
+If one is worried about the loved one, make sure to talk to them.
+Choose the time when they are not high on cocaine and crack and tell them about the concerns.
 Do not be verbally aggressive and suggest seeing a professional.

 How to Get Help?

-The first step toward recovery is admitting that you have a problem.
-Make sure to find a good therapist that can help you and your family overcome cocaine or crack use problems.
+The first step toward recovery is admitting a problem.
+Make sure to find a good therapist that can help overcome cocaine or crack use problems.